neovide/neovide/website/docs/troubleshooting.md

 - If your scrolling is suttering

   - Add flag `--novsync` before startup as a quickfix.

   - Check if the value of `g:neovide_refresh_rate` and the refresh rate of your monitor are matched.

-    - If your `g:neovide_refresh_rate` is correct, then check if you are using dual monitors with mixed refresh rate, say `144` and `60`, by checking output of `xrandr` (wayland should support mixed refresh rate out of the box), if so,that's because X11 does not support mixed refresh rate well and that's not a problem of Neovide.
-You can find solutions for your setups [here](https://www.reddit.com/r/linux/comments/yaatyo/psa_x11_does_support_mixed_refresh_rate_monitors/), or just set `g:neovide_refresh_rate` to the lower value.
+  - If your `g:neovide_refresh_rate` is correct, then check if you are using dual monitors with mixed refresh rate, say `144` and `60`, by checking output of `xrandr` (wayland should support mixed refresh rate out of the box), if so,that's because X11 does not support mixed refresh rate well.
+You may be able to fix this through your compositor or by switching to wayland.
+    As a temporary work around, you may set `g:neovide_refresh_rate` to the lower value.